Johnny Barnes: Legacy

 In November 1998, a group of local businessmen unveiled a life-size bronze statue of Barnes blowing kisses in the air.
 The statue is located on Crow Lane just up from the roundabout.
 Although there were objections to spending $70,000 to build a statue to a man still living, Barnes said in Mr. Happy Man that he appreciated the gesture while he was still alive, saying he would not be able to enjoy it if he were dead.

-In early June 2016, Dennis Bean took up Johnny's position at the roundabout at the bottom of Trimingham Road, waving to traffic in the same manner made famous by Johnny Barnes.
+In early June 2016, Dennis Bean temporarily took up Johnny's position at the roundabout at the bottom of Trimingham Road, waving to traffic in the same manner made famous by Johnny Barnes.